-Title 18 U.S.C. §1347 makes it a federal offense to commit Health Care Fraud.
-A prosecution focuses on whether the medical provider knowingly defrauded a health care benefit program by submitting claims for services or products that were never provided, or rendered services that were not medically necessary.
+Title 18 U.S.C. §1347 makes it a federal offense to commit healthcare fraud.
+The prosecution of healthcare fraud allegations focuses on whether the medical provider knowingly defrauded a healthcare benefit program by submitting claims for services or products that were never provided, or rendered services that were not medically necessary.

-Criminal prosecutions may be blossom from an administrative audit of the provider.
+Criminal prosecutions may blossom from an administrative audit of the provider.
 For example, a Medicare auditor may look closely at a sample of patients and determine that their billed treatment was not medically necessary.
 An unsuccessful review could trigger further inquiry, an appeal process, suspension of the provider's Medicare or Medicaid number, reimbursement for loss, or even criminal prosecution.

-A provider receiving an audit letter or who is indicted for Health Care Fraud should immediately consult with counsel adept at investigating and advising medical providers.
+A provider receiving an audit letter or who is indicted for healthcare fraud should immediately consult with counsel adept at investigating and advising medical providers.
 A successful administrative review could remove the provider from the government's radar, thus it is critical to follow the administrative process.